delgad9/craftml/README.md

 # craftml

-## What is a _craft_?
+### What is a _craft_?

-We define a `craft` as something that can craft 3D printable models.

-A more technical defnition is "a generator for parameteric 3D constructive solid geometries."
+As a noun, we define a `craft` as a tool or a program that can generate 3D printable models.
+The technical defnition is _"a generator for parameteric 3D constructive solid geometries."_

+### What is _CraftML_?

+A markup language using an HTML-like syntax for defining a _craft_.
+One can use CraftML to define the individual parts of a model and the layout of these parts.

+# Install

+	$ npm install -g craft

 # Hello World

-__Install__

-	$ npm install -g craft

 __Design__